 - 4 large ripe tomatoes

-- 2 large Turkish green peppers, such as Charleston, or 150g (5 oz) Padron peppers, chopped into rounds
+- 2 large Turkish green peppers (or 150g / 5 oz Padron peppers), sliced into rounds

-- 1 tablespoon Turkish sweet red pepper paste (tatli biber salçasi)
+- 1 tbsp Turkish sweet red pepper paste (tatli biber salçasi)

-- ¼ teaspoon dried mint (reserve a little for garnish)
+- ¼ tsp dried mint (reserve some for garnish)

-- ½ teaspoon coarse black pepper (reserve a little for garnish)
+- ½ tsp coarse black pepper (reserve some for garnish)

 - Fresh parsley, for garnish

-- Prepare the tomatoes: Cut the tomatoes in half, then grate them flesh-side down into a shallow dish, discarding the skins and cores.
-Set aside.
+- Prep the Eggs and Tomatoes: Crack the eggs into a large bowl and set aside—don’t whisk them.
+Then, halve the tomatoes and grate them cut-side down into a dish, discarding the skins and cores.

-- Fry the halloumi: Heat 1 tablespoon of olive oil in a frying pan over medium heat.
-Add the halloumi cubes and fry until golden and crispy on all sides.
-Remove and place on a plate lined with kitchen paper.
+- Fry the Halloumi: Cut 175g of the halloumi into 2cm cubes and reserve the rest for grating.
+Pat the cubes dry with kitchen paper—this helps them crisp up.
+Heat 1 tablespoon of olive oil in a non-stick pan over medium heat and fry the halloumi until golden on all sides.
+Transfer to a plate lined with kitchen paper.

-- Cook the onions: Add the remaining 2 tablespoons of olive oil to the same pan.
-Add the chopped onion and cook over medium heat for 12–15 minutes until softened and caramelized.
+- Cook the Onion: Add the remaining 2 tablespoons of olive oil to the same pan.
+Toss in the chopped onion and cook gently for 12–15 minutes, stirring occasionally, until soft, sweet, and caramelized.

-- Add the peppers and spices: Add the chopped peppers, sprinkle in the salt, and cook for 4–5 minutes until softened and slightly charred.
-Stir in the red pepper paste and cook for 2 minutes.
+- Add Peppers and Spice: Stir in the chopped green peppers and sprinkle over the salt.
+Cook for 4–5 minutes until softened and starting to char.
+Add the sweet red pepper paste and cook for 2 minutes to deepen the flavor.

-- Simmer the tomato mixture: Add the grated tomatoes, most of the dried mint, and black pepper.
-Simmer for a few minutes to combine the flavors.
+- Simmer the Tomato Base: Add the grated tomatoes, most of the dried mint, and black pepper.
+Let the mixture simmer for a few minutes to meld all those amazing flavors together.

 Recipe Tips